 What Are The Contents Of A Great Reading Nook?

-- a comfy chair you can curl up in – DONE
+- Comfy chair you can curl up in

-- and a footstool for those who like to spread out – DONE
+- Footstool for those who like to spread out

 Next in line was Option 2 which has been a temporary solution in our current living room set up.
-However I had an epiphany one morning when I was struggling AGAIN to read my bible and drink a cup of tea at the same time.
-No that wasn’t the tricky part!
-Having two growing (and boy, are they getting heavy) boys balancing on my lap together was the challenge!
-Really Option 2 chair is too small for more than one of us to sit on it at a time, especially for morning cuddles!
+Really Option 2 chair is too small for more than one of us to sit on it at a time, especially if one of the kids wants to join me.

-First, I gave it several more coats of paint, including primer, in semi-gloss Dulux Antique White USA.
-It’s the same colour we are using for the all the doors and trim in the house.
+First, I finished painting it with primer and semi-gloss Dulux Antique White USA.
+It’s the same color we are using for the all the doors and trim in the house.

-Then I sewed removable covers for the existing cushions (see above) in a light weight cotton denim (below).
+Then I sewed removable covers for the existing cushions in a light weight cotton denim (below).
 The foam is in good condition and didn’t need to be replaced.

 I got the denim material from Spotlight for a bargain $6 a metre on sale (or $2 per foot).
 Two visits in two days because I changed my mind about using the first lot of fabric I bought.
 A strong cream colour!
 Does that ever happen to anyone else?